-Connecting the iPod[®]
+Connecting The iPod®

-Use the optional connection cable to connect an iPod[®] to the vehicle's UCI connector (which is located in the glove box on some vehicles.
-This location may vary with vehicle).
-Once the iPod[®] is connected and synchronized to the vehicle system (this may take a few seconds to connect), the vehicle brand logo appears on the iPod® display, and it starts charging and is ready for use by pressing radio switches as described below.
+Use the optional connection cable to connect an iPod® to the vehicle's 16-pin connector port (which is located in the glove compartment on some vehicles).
+Once the iPod® is connected and synchronized to the vehicle's UCI system (iPod® may take a few seconds to connect), the iPod® starts charging and is ready for use by pressing radio switches, as described below.